techgrounds/techgrounds-shamimkhaliq71/01_Linux_1/Linux_opdracht7.md

 ### Ervaren problemen

 I found this assignment difficult, especially after performing a command, how to interpret the output properly to move to the next part.
 And Installing Apache2 was not so straight forward as it seemed.
+Also Nano got stuck several times and because there was 1 small mistake in the command, it just kept giving error.

 ### Resultaat